Aaron-Bopp/TIM/How did selective hunting lead to domestication of animals.md

 #### [[How did selective hunting lead to domestication of animals]]

-While some species like dogs lend themselves easily to domestication, other animals likely needed more time and attention to domesticate.
+While some species like dogs lend themselves easily to [[domestication]], other animals likely needed more time and attention to domesticate.
 This likely involved a combined process of intentional and unintentional selection by early humans.

 [[Early hunting techniques lead to domesticating farm animals]]